TheThunderGuyS/usefulTags/README.md

 ```

 #### `oneLineConcatenate`:
-Merge a multi-line string onto one line, without spaces (useful for URLs)
+Merge a multi-line string onto one line, without spaces
+(useful for URLs constructed using template literals)
 ```js
 const line = oneLineConcatenate`
         This